GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 # Introduction

 Incident management on telecom and computer networks, whether it is related to infrastructure or cybersecurity issues, requires the ability to simultaneously and quickly correlate and interpret a large number of heterogeneous technical information sources.
-Knowledge Graphs (KGs), by structuring heterogeneous data through shared vocabularies, enable providing a unified view of complex technical systems, their ecosystem, and the activities and operations related to them (see {{?I-D.marcas-nmop-knowledge-graph-yang}} and {{NORIA-O-2024}}).
+Knowledge graphs, by structuring heterogeneous data through shared vocabularies, enable providing a unified view of complex technical systems, their ecosystem, and the activities and operations related to them (see {{?I-D.marcas-nmop-knowledge-graph-yang}} and {{NORIA-O-2024}}).
 Using such formal knowledge representation allows for a simplified interpretation of networks and their behavior, both for NetOps & SecOps teams and artificial intelligence (AI) algorithms (e.g. anomaly detection, root cause analysis, diagnostic aid, situation summarization), and paves the way, in line with the Network Digital Twin vision {{?I-D.irtf-nmrg-network-digital-twin-arch}}, for the development of tools for detecting and analyzing complex network incident situations through explainable, actionable, and shareable models (see {{FOLIO-2018}}, {{SLKG-2023}}, and {{GPL-2024}}).

 However, despite potential benefits of using knowledge graphs, these are not mainstream yet in commercial network deployment systems and decision support systems (see {{NORIA-UI-2024}} for more on the decision support systems perspective).